 In order to be eligible to collect your disability insurance benefits, you’ll need to prove that you are disabled.
 In other words, you’ll need to meet their definition of what disability is.

 True own-occupation is the preferred definition, as it’s the easiest to meet and the easiest to qualify for.
 Under this definition, you will be eligible to collect benefits if you can’t do some, all, or part of your current medical specialty.

 With a true own-occupation policy, you can collect benefits even if you are able to work in some other job.
 As long as you can’t do the duties of your existing job, you can collect payouts.

 Under the any-occupation definition, you need to be so severely disabled or ill that you are unable to work in any job whatsoever.
 This is a hard standard to meet, and it is not preferable for physicians or high-income earners.

-Because if your injury allows you to work in any job, even a low-paying job, you won’t be able to collect benefits.
+Because if your injury allows you to work in any job, even a low-paying job, you won’t be able to collect policy benefits.

 The elimination period is the time period between the day you become disabled, and the day that you can start collecting benefits.
 Insurance providers offer elimination periods that range from as little as 30 days to as many as 720 days.

 The shorter the elimination period, the sooner you’ll be able to collect.
 However, the longer the waiting period is, you stand to benefit from lowering the cost of the policy since you won’t start receiving income until a later time.

 Many insurance providers offer built-in benefits in their disability insurance policies.
 Before selecting your policy, be sure to compare the built-in benefits so you can get the most value for your money.